 EM4Fish is published by Scott Coughlin of Fieldwork Communications.
-Initially made possible through funding from Environmental Defense Fund, it is currently sustained by the Kingfisher Foundation, National Fish & Wildlife Foundation’s Electronic Monitoring and Reporting Grant Program, and Net Gains Alliance.
+Initially made possible through funding from Environmental Defense Fund, it is currently sustained by the Kingfisher Foundation and National Fish & Wildlife Foundation’s Electronic Monitoring and Reporting Grant Program.
+We are organizationally and technologically neutral, aiming to advance any and all innovations that improve fisheries management.

 We invite you to: